 Kaya paspasan lang din itong post na ito.
 Nais ko lang ilista at ibahagi ang ilan sa mga akdang madalas kong binabalik-balikan, bago ko pa man sila makalimutan.

 Sa tuwing iiyak ang pinto, alam kong nariyan ka na.
 Musika ang tunog ng mga yapak mo papunta sa ’kin.
 Kapag may uwi kang sariwang lumpia, ibig sabihi’y hindi ako nawaglit sa maghapon mo.
 Walang bantas ang mga mensahe mo kung sabik kang makita ako.

 When I started Jumping Jolens back in 2012, search terms on Google were unencrypted.
-I could read every keyword that lured random strangers into the stinky pits of my blog.
-It was pretty cool, but I didn’t gain much from it save for the occasional entertainment.
+I could read every keyword that lured random strangers into the stinky pits of my blog and they were pretty cool, but I didn’t gain much from them save for the occasional entertainment.

 Some search terms were funny (“kailan tutubo pag nag ahit ng kilay”), some were lewd (“hugis ng vagina ni [celebrity]”), and some were legitimate queries (“ano ang spaghetting pataas at pababa”).
 Today I will try to answer some of these questions and address other pressing concerns, all in the spirit of Ayokong Asikasuhin ang Buhay Ko Kaya Ito na Muna ang Gagawin Ko.

 Four bottles of beer, and I woke up with a hangover.

 I could picture my 20-year old self shaking her head in disappointment.
 Naikot natin ang mga inuman sa KNL, mars, tapos sumuko ka sa apat?
 Well.
 People grow old, Young Me, and newsflash: you are now officially in your late twenties.